 For years, the Dresdner Kammerchor has been intensively dedicated to modern and contemporary music: with world premieres, first performances and its own commissioned works.
 This commitment is also deepened by a wide range of music education and youth projects.
 In 2009, Hans-Christoph Rademann and the Dresdner Kammerchor initiated the Dresdner Chorwerkstatt für Neue Musik, which took place for the fourth time in 2018.
 The choir was awarded a prize by the Ernst von Siemens Music Foundation for its contribution to contemporary choral music.

-The Dresdner Kammerchor has performed at music centers and festivals throughout Europe, and tours have taken the singers to India, Taiwan, China, Mexico, South America and South Africa.
-René Jacobs, Sir Roger Norrington, Ádám Fischer, Václav Luks, Stefan Parkman, Trevor Pinnock, Christoph Prégardien, Jos van Immerseel, Herbert Blomstedt, Christian Thielemann, Riccardo Chailly and Reinhard Goebel have been among its musical partners, as have the Staatskapelle Dresden, the Dresden Philharmonic, the Gewandhausorchester Leipzig, Wrocław Baroque Orchestra, Ensemble Inégal, Anima Eterna Brugge, The Orchestra of the Age of Enlightenment, Concerto Köln and the Akademie für Alte Musik Berlin.
+The Dresdner Kammerchor performs at music centres and festivals throughout Europe.
+Tours have taken the singers to Israel, India, Taiwan, China, Mexico, South America, South Africa, and the USA.
+Their musical partners to date have included René Jacobs, Sir Roger Norrington, Ádám Fischer, Václav Luks, Stefan Parkman, Trevor Pinnock, Christoph Prégardien, Jos van Immerseel, Herbert Blomstedt, Omer Meir Wellber, Christian Thielemann, Riccardo Chailly, and Reinhard Goebel, as well as the Sächsische Staatskapelle Dresden, the Gewandhaus Orchestra Leipzig, the BBC Philharmonic Orchestra, Anima Eterna Brugge, the Akademie für Alte Musik Berlin and the Bamberg Symphony Orchestra.
+The choir regularly collaborates with the Dresden Philharmonic and the Wrocław Baroque Orchestra.

 The Dresdner Kammerchor remains true to its roots through its cooperation with the Dresdner Musikhochschule.